gelosie/jdic/src/incubator/screensaver/src/startup-jogl/src/doc/unix/README.txt

       - `which java`, if found
       - otherwise error
   * Run xscreensaver-demo to test and select.
-Look for "Picture Cube (Java)".
+Look for "Picture Cube".
 If it works, you should see a 3D picture cube in the preview window.
 If not, look for an error message in stderr.

 To Run: